Ceramic high-performance material for maximum safety

 All processes involving the pumping of toxic, odorous, or other aggressive media require highly specialized process technology to maximize the protection of pumps, employees, and the environment.

 Due to its beneficial properties in several relevant areas, high-performance ceramics has been established as the most efficient material for containment shells used in magnetically coupled pumps.
 20 years of experience have culminated in our current FZM ceramic containment shell manufacturing process.
-The resulting product is marked by high mechanical strength and flexibility, extremely good corrosion resistance against acid and alkali, and high temperature resistance against temperatures of up to 450°C. These properties make our ceramic containment cans wear-free, allowing for maximum product life and maintenance-free operation.
+The resulting product is marked by high mechanical strength and flexibility, extremely good corrosion resistance against acid and alkali, and high temperature resistance against temperatures of more than 450°C. These properties make our ceramic containment shells wear-free, allowing for maximum product life and maintenance-free operation.
+Due to its high chemical resistance and the significantly longer service life compared to conventional materials, it is particularly suitable for use in corrosive media.
+When designing the ceramic containment shells, the good mechanical properties of the material, such as high compressive strength and low E-modulus, are complemented by FEM analyses.
+These enable a design suitable for ceramics, so that all stresses can be absorbed even at pressures of up to 60 bar (pressure level PN 40).

-Coatings for ceramic containment shells expand application range
+Coatings for ceramic containment shells complete the portfolio

 Applying a chemical-resistant, pore-free coating to the inside of our ceramic containment shells makes them suitable for pumping highly aggressive acids such as hydrofluoric acid.
 This leads to much longer service times and an expanded range of applications.